google/fonts/cc-by-sa/knowledge/modules/cjk/lessons/japanese_typography_basics/content.md

-A lot of scripts in the world use one script per language.
+A lot of [writing systems](/glossary/scripts_writing_system) in the world use one script per language.
 But that’s not the case in Japan.
-When you write a sentence in Japanese, there will be three different scripts being used: _Hiragana_, _Katakana_, and _Kanji_, a Japanified version of Chinese characters.
-And if you’re trying to develop a Japanese typeface, you also need to include the Latin alphabet and figures in addition.
-Japanese is the only script among CJK that uses multiple scripts to form their language.
+When you write a sentence in Japanese, there will be three different scripts being used: _Hiragana,_ _Katakana,_ and _Kanji,_ a Japanified version of Chinese characters.
+And if you’re trying to develop a Japanese [typeface](/glossary/typeface), you also need to include the [Latin](/glossary/latin) alphabet and [figures](/glossary/numerals_figures) in addition.
+Japanese is the only script among CJK that uses multiple scripts to form its language.
 How did it become such a melting pot of scripts?
-And what kind of unique aspects do they have?
+And what kind of unique aspects does it have?

 <figure>